 Yes, you can talk to your peers, but do you want them to know the problems/challenges you’re facing?

 This links back to objectivity.
-Working with someone who will help you to breakdown the challenges you’re facing can make an enormous difference because you know they won’t judge you.
+Working with someone who will help you break down the challenges you’re facing can make an enormous difference because you know they won’t judge you.
 It’s knowing you can confidently chat openly, and what you discuss will go no further.

-My approach to this is always to understand the bigger picture, sometimes it’s easy to get caught up in the here and now without thinking about the knock-on implications on other factors such as finance and time.
+My approach to this is always to understand the bigger picture.
+Sometimes it’s easy to get caught up in the here and now without thinking about the knock-on implications of other factors such as finance and time.

 How I can help you

 I work with clients in lots of different ways, but more often than not, it is about acting as a sounding board and holding them accountable.
 It’s a powerful combination.